Home run hat tricks for Cano, DeJong, Cruz and Betts

-It’s easy to become desensitized to all the big home run numbers these days.
+It is easy to become desensitized to all the big home run numbers these days.

 Still, this past week was pretty special.